-See also separate Lactic Acidosis and Arterial Blood Gases - Indications and Interpretations articles.
+See also the separate Lactic Acidosis and Arterial Blood Gases - Indications and Interpretations articles.

 Metabolic acidosis is defined as an arterial blood pH <7.35 with plasma bicarbonate <22 mmol/L. Respiratory compensation occurs normally immediately, unless there is respiratory pathology.
 Pure metabolic acidosis is a term used to describe when there is not another primary acid-base derangement - ie there is not a mixed acid-base disorder.
 Compensation may be partial (very early in time course, limited by other acid-base derangements, or the acidosis exceeds the maximum compensation possible) or full.